wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 - trying to catch all possible exceptions in gapi
 - no token reset on network connection errors
 - fixed screen options bug
+- added capability to select each role for access levels and exclude tracking

 = 23.03.2014 - v4.2.14 =
 - bugfix for error reporting